Safe-Surfer/SafeSurfer-Desktop/README.md

 Windows 32bit: `make build-windows32` or `npm run package-win32`
 macOS: `make build-macos` or `npm run package-macos`

-Please note that building Windows versions on Linux or macOS requires [Wine](https://www.winehq.org) to be installed as a prerequisite.
+Please note that building Windows versions on Linux or macOS requires [Wine](https://www.winehq.org) to be installed as a prerequisite, this can be installed via your distro's repos on Linux, or through brew on macOS.

 ### Packaging dependencies
 deb:  debhelper devscripts